dsvolk/whisper/README.md

 make ru
 ```
 ### Output
-The transcriptions are put to `transcriptions/` folder in plain text `.txt` format.
+The transcriptions are put to `transcriptions` folder in plain text `.txt` format.